 The Kate O'Brien Award was established in 2015.
 It celebrates new Irish writing by a female author.
 It was established by the organising committee of the Kate O'Brien Weekend to celebrate Irish Women's Writing in memory of Kate O'Brien.
 It is an honorary award which celebrates debut Irish fiction; this award is a great affirmation for the debut winner and a recognition of the literary quality of the book.
 There is a presentation to the winner at the Limerick Literary Festival in honour of Kate O'Brien.

 It is an award presented for debut book which could be either a book of short stories or a novel.
 The competition is open to debut female writers so long as they are Irish.
 There are no age or geographic limitations.
 The shortlist is announced at the beginning of January and the shortlisted authors are invited to the Festival, where the winner is announced.

-We celebrate the shortlisted authors and the winner on the Sunday of the Festival after the Kate O'Brien lecture with photographs and press coverage.
+We celebrate the shortlisted authors and the winner on the Sunday of the Festival.